shriharivish/shriharivish.github.io/_projects/3_project.md

 category: work
 ---

-A miniature (for a wrist watch form factor) Reflective Photoplethysmography module developed at Dr. Bala Pesala’s lab to enable arrhythmia detection in resource constrained settings.
+A miniature (for a wrist watch form factor) Reflective Photoplethysmography module developed at Dr. Bala Pesala’s lab at CSIR-CEERI Chennai to enable arrhythmia detection in resource constrained settings.

 With the advent of healthcare technologies, portability of health-care devices is a major concern.
 One such healthcare device is an Electrocardiograph monitor which requires electrodes in contact with the body.
 However, it is not portable and often causes skin irritation on continued use.
 This project aims at innovating a non-contact electrode system to monitors the user's Heart Rate, Heart Rate Variability and pulsatile flow of blood in arteries.
 The long-term goal of the watch is to help diagnose arrhythmia and detect the causes of fatigue in the user.